 Kirstin writes a popular weekly column for The Sydney Morning Herald and The Age called Got a Minute? answering the nation's work, leadership, and culture questions.
 She also contributes to the Financial Review.

-A passionate advocate for women, diversity and inclusion, she’s responsible for sparking a viral social media campaign called #CelebratingWomen, and is the co-author of award-winning book, Women Kind.
+A passionate advocate for women, diversity, and inclusion, Kirstin was responsible for sparking a viral social media campaign called #CelebratingWomen which saw her celebrate 757 women from 37 countries around the world.